 James S. Coleman African Studies Center

-Sponsor(s): African Studies Center, Art History Department, Fowler Museum at UCLA, The Ethnic Arts Council of Los Angeles
+Sponsor(s): African Studies Center, Art History, Fowler Museum at UCLA, The Ethnic Arts Council of Los Angeles